ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 Client-authenticated TLS may be used to bind a Collection CMW of Evidence messages.
 However, the client key used with TLS should not be that of the end-user or owner of the device.
 Instead, it should be attestation-oriented key material from the device or the attester manufacturer.

-## CMW in X.509 {#seccons-x509}

-Publishing attestation information in a public certificate raises privacy and, in some cases, security concerns.
-For instance, an individual seeking a publicly-trusted code signing certificate may be willing to disclose the details of the hardware where their code signing keys are stored (e.g., HSM model, patch level, etc.).
-However, they likely do not want this information to be publicly accessible.
-Applications that intend to include attestation data in X.509 certificates should define a Certificate Practices Statement that clearly defines the circumstances under which the Certificate Authority (CA) can include attestation data in certificates.

 # IANA Considerations